 (c) the authority has previously decided not to register the sentence in this jurisdiction.

+Note for this subsection:

-Note: For the effect of registration in this jurisdiction of an interstate sentence, see section 24.
+For the effect of registration in this jurisdiction of an interstate sentence, see section 24.

 (6) If the local authority decides not to register the interstate sentence, the authority must give written notice of the decision to the offender and the interstate authority.